cultureamp/poetry-codeartifact-auth/README.md

 ### Use cases

 #### Building locally

+If you have installed as a Poetry plugin, then as long as you have configured your system as specified above, you should be able to use the normal Poetry commands, and those which interact with package repositories will automatically authenticate against CodeArtifact as needed.

-If you just want to be able to run `poetry install` on your own machine (maybe the most common case), run
+If you just want to be able to run `poetry install` on your own machine (maybe the most common case) and you **haven't installed as a Poetry plugin**, run

 ```
 poetry-ca-auth refresh